dmitmel/sorting-visualization/README.md

 cargo +nightly doc --document-private-items --open
 ```

-Nightly Rust is required for building docs because the `--document-private-items` is currently unstable.
-This option is very useful when developing an application (not library) because you would probably like to see the documentation of the entire codebase.
+Nightly Rust is required for building docs because it has [infra doc link resolution](https://github.com/rust-lang/rust/issues/43466) which is currently unstable.

 ## TODO